SaschaWillems/ModernVkTriangle/README.md

 	.usage = VK_IMAGE_USAGE_TRANSFER_DST_BIT | VK_IMAGE_USAGE_SAMPLED_BIT,
 	.initialLayout = VK_IMAGE_LAYOUT_UNDEFINED
 };
-VmaAllocationCreateInfo uImageAllocCI{ .usage = VMA_MEMORY_USAGE_AUTO };
+VmaAllocationCreateInfo texImageAllocCI{ .usage = VMA_MEMORY_USAGE_AUTO };
-chk(vmaCreateImage(allocator, &texImgCI, &uImageAllocCI, &texture.image, &texture.allocation, nullptr));
+chk(vmaCreateImage(allocator, &texImgCI, &texImageAllocCI, &textures[i].image, &textures[i].allocation, nullptr));
 ```

 We read the format from the texture using `ktxTexture_GetVkFormat`, width and height also come from the texture we just loaded.
 Our desired `usage` combination means that we want to transfer data loaded from disk to this image (`VK_IMAGE_LAYOUT_UNDEFINED`) and (at a later point) want to sample from it in a shader (`VK_IMAGE_USAGE_SAMPLED_BIT`).
 We again use `VK_IMAGE_LAYOUT_UNDEFINED` for the initial layout, as that's the only one allowed in this case (`VK_IMAGE_LAYOUT_PREINITIALIZED` e.g. only works with linear tiled images).

 Once again `vmaCreateImage` is used to create the image, with `VMA_MEMORY_USAGE_AUTO` making sure we get the most fitting memory type (GPU VRAM).

 With the empty image created it's time to upload data.
-Unlike with a buffer, we can't simply memcpy data to an image.
+Unlike buffers, we can't simply memcpy data to an image.
 That's because [optimal tiling](https://docs.vulkan.org/refpages/latest/refpages/source/VkImageTiling.html) stores texels in a hardware-specific layout and we have no way to convert to that.
 Instead we have to create an intermediate buffer that we copy the data to, and then issue a command to the GPU that copies this buffer to the image, doing the conversion in turn.

 Creating that buffer is very much the same as creating the [uniform buffers](#uniform-buffers) with some minor differences: